TheIdentitySelector/thiss-js/docs/components.rst

         };
     </script>

-Alternatively, without needing to use shibboleth or modify its configuration, it is possible to add suggested institutions in the constructor of the `DiscovertyComponent`, setting `discoveryRequest` to point to an instance of the Discovery Service provided by this package, `discoveryResponse` to a different URL or callable to handle the discovery response, and `suggested` to the URL encoded, comma separated list of entityID's of the IdP's to be suggested.
+Alternatively, without needing to use shibboleth or modify its configuration, it is possible to add suggested institutions in the constructor of the `DiscovertyComponent`, setting `discoveryRequest` to point to an instance of the Discovery Service provided by this package, `discoveryResponse` to a different URL or callable to handle the discovery response, and `suggested` to the comma separated, URL encoded list of entityID's of the IdP's to be suggested.

 .. code-block:: html